Tuttotorna/OMNIA/docs/RESULTS_STATUS.md

 surface acceptability

+readable output quality

 structural admissibility

 This is the first external-readable signal of the project.

-The results demonstrate that the gate is not merely echoing readability or a surface label.
+The results demonstrate that the gate is not merely echoing readability, support-like phrasing, or a surface label.

 ---